 Cyber crime has adverse effects on people, companies, organizations and even the Nigerian Government.
-The following points contributed some some of the second field o
+The following points constitute some of those effects of cybercrime on the above listed groups:

-- Huge financial costs are incurred by the government, due to the rise of cybercrime in the country.
-As for measuring costs the Detica report cited in Ibikunle and Eweniyi, (nonn) considered four categories: costs in anticipation of cybercrime, such as antivirus software, insurance and compliance; costs as a consequence of cybercrime, such as direct losses and indirect costs such as weakened competitiveness as a result of intellectual property compromise; costs in response to cybercrime, such as compensation payments to victims and fines paid to regulatory bodies; indirect costs such as reputational damage to firms, loss of confidence in cyber transactions by individuals and businesses, reduced publicsector revenues and the growth of the underground economy. - II.
-Financial loss: Cybercriminals are like terrorists or metal thieves in that their activities impose disproportionate costs on society and individuals. - III.
-Loss of reputation: most companies that have been defrauded or reported to have been faced with cybercriminal activities complain of clients losing faith in them. - v.
-Reduced productivity: this is due to awareness and more concentration being focused on preventing cybercrime and not productivity. - x.
-Vulnerability of their Information and Communication Technology (ICT) systems and networks.
+- 1. Huge financial costs are incurred by the government, due to the rise of cyber-crime in the country.
+As for measuring costs the Detica report cited in Ibikunle and Eweniyi, (2013) considered four categories: costs in anticipation of cybercrime, such as antivirus software, insurance and compliance; costs as a consequence of cybercrime, such as direct losses and indirect costs such as weakened competitiveness as a result of intellectual property compromise; costs in response to cybercrime, such as compensation payments to victims and fines paid to regulatory bodies; indirect costs such as reputational damage to firms, loss of confidence in cyber transactions by individuals and businesses, reduced public-sector revenues and the growth of the underground economy. - 2.
+Financial loss: Cybercriminals are like terrorists or metal thieves in that their activities impose disproportionate costs on society and individuals. - 3.
+Loss of reputation: most companies that have been defrauded or reported to have been faced with cybercriminal activities complain of clients losing faith in them. - 4.
+Reduced productivity: this is due to awareness and more concentration being focused on preventing cybercrime and not productivity. - 5.
+Vulnerability of their Information and Communication Technology (ICT) systems and networks. - 6.
+Reduces the Competitive Edge of Organizations

-- L Reduces the Competitive Edge of Organizations - Computer crimes over the years have caused a lot of havoc to individuals, private and public business organization within and outside the country, causing a lot of financial and physical damage.
+Computer crimes over the years have caused a lot of havoc to individuals, private and public business organization within and outside the country, causing a lot of financial and physical damage.
 Due to cyber crime, there has being loss of billions of dollars annually globally speaking, such crimes may threaten a nation's security and financial health, a company can suffer losses due to computer crime when a hacker steals confidential information and future plans of the company.
-And he simply sells the information to a competitor company: this will automatically reduce the competitive strength of the company. - 7.
-Time Wastage and Slow Financial Growth Wastage of time is another problem because many IT personnel may spend a lot of time on handling. rectifying harmful incidents which may be caused by computer criminals.
+As he sells the information to a competitor company; this will automatically reduce the competitive strength of the company.

+7. Time Wastage and Slow Financial Growth

+Wastage of time is another problem because many IT personnel may spend a lot of time on handling, rectifying harmful incidents which may be caused by computer criminals.
 The time spent should have earned a profit to the organization.
-One peculiar problem is that, when a hacker enters into an organization and steals confidential information from the company the people who entrust the company loses their confidence in the company as the company may contain confidential information like credit cards of customers and as the information is stolen the customer will not trust the company again and will move to someone else who could protect their confidential information.
-(Hassan, Lass and Makinde, 1001) - D. Slows Production Time and Add to Over Head Cost Computer crime reduces the productivity of a company, as a company will take measures to reduce cybercrime, by entering more password or other acts, this will take time to do and therefore will affect productivity.
+One peculiar problem is that, when a hacker enters into an organization and steals confidential information from them, the people who entrusted their confidence in that organization may withdraw their trust, and rather move elsewhere where their confidential information will be protected (Hassan, Lass and Makinde, 2012)

+8. Slows Production Time and Adds to Over Head Cost

+Computer crime reduces the productivity of a company, as a company will take measures to reduce cybercrime, by entering more password or other acts, this will take time to do and therefore will affect productivity.
 Computer crime will increase the cost as to stop viruses and malware companies must buy strong security software to reduce the chances of attacks from such attacks.
-(Hassan, Lass and Makinde, 10011). - м.
-Defamation of Image
+(Hassan, Lass and Makinde, 2012).

+9. Defamation of Image

-With the high level of cyber crime in the nation. the slogan "GOOD PEOPLE GREAT NATION" by Nigerians will be tarnished and global community will view the other side of the coin.
-Other effects includ MMMideon Such Proceedings of Quantification of dismissing network resources, and the cost in human time and attention of dismissing unwanted messages (Hassan, Lass and Makinde, 10011)
+With the high level of cyber crime in the nation, the slogan "GOOD PEOPLE GREAT NATION" by Nigerians will be tarnished and global community will view the other side of the coin.
+Other effects include the consumption of computer and network resources, and the cost in human time and attention of dismissing unwanted messages (Hassan, Lass and Makinde, 2012)